dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/utility/multi-frame-result-cross-filter.md

 # CMultiFrameResultCrossFilter

 The `CMultiFrameResultCrossFilter` class is responsible for filtering captured results.
-As a default implementation of `CCapturedResultFilter`, it provides result verification and duplicate results filtering features.
+As a default implementation of `CCapturedResultFilter`, it provides results verification and duplicate results filtering features.

 ## Definition